Smart-Display-Series/WK0F00009600ANDAASB00/readme.txt

 * The external loader driver (STM32F722_W25Q128.stldr)
   is located in the "Doc" folder.
   Please select it before using the "STM32CubeProgrammer" tool.

+* Release date: Aug 16th, 2023

+* App v.01<BR>
+  enable the functionality for 15 PCS panels.
+  The RS485 functionality is not yet enabled.